liakix/Python-Project-Skeleton/data/README.md

-This is were external dara is stored
+This is where data is stored